Can You Get PTSD From a Car Accident?

-A car accident lawyer in New York could assist you in recovering monetary compensation.
+Our New York City car accident lawyers can assist you in recovering monetary compensation.
 PTSD can impact not only your health but your ability to earn a living or care for yourself.
 Contact us at Douglas & London right away to learn how the right legal counsel could ease the challenges of post-accident PTSD.

 The Impact of PTSD